DataBiosphere/data-store-kharon/README.md

     `make deploy`

+## Relationship to DSS (AWS SSM Parameter Store)

+Several configuration values need to be imported from the [data-store](https://github.com/HumanCellAtlas/data-store) in order for Kharon to function correctly.
+These values are imported during deployment from the AWS SSM Parameter Store `/dcp/dss/${DDS_DEPLOYMENT_STAGE}/environment`.
+When this parameter store is updated, Kharon should be redeployed.

 ## Tests

 1. Tests rely on the test fixtures bucket from the data-store repo, DSS_S3_BUCKET_TEST_FIXTURES.
 For instructions on populating test fixtures, see https://github.com/HumanCellAtlas/data-store/blob/master/README.md